Year-Round Staff Members

 Prior to coming to Watershed, Courtney worked in Boston for Dana-Farber Cancer Institute as member of the Development Marketing department and then as the Associate Director of the Boston Marathon® Jimmy Fund Walk.
 During her time at Dana-Farber, she helped the Jimmy Fund Walk become the highest grossing, single-day, fundraising walk in the nation, raising nearly $8 million in 2013.
 Early in her career, Courtney also worked for a small advertising agency outside Philadelphia, and produced television shows for Warner Bros./Telepictures in New York City.

 Courtney is a graduate of the University of Pennsylvania with a BA in Communications.
 She hails from Wyndmoor, PA and currently lives in Bristol, ME with her husband, Matt, and her children Peter, Nate, and Harper.

-Courtney joined Watershed in March of 2018 to assist with major gifts and help prepare for a Capital Campaign.
+Courtney joined Watershed in March of 2018 to assist with major gifts and help prepare for a capital campaign.
 Prior to Watershed, she worked for 8 years in the New York City development office of The MacDowell Colony, the country’s oldest artist residency program, located in Peterborough, NH.
 There she focused on direct appeals and managed their database.

 Courtney is a graduate of Bowdoin College with a BA in Environmental Studies and Visual Arts and received an MFA in Painting from Hunter College in New York.
 She grew up in Towson, MD, but after graduating from Bowdoin spent 4 years working as the tech assistant for their Visual Arts Department in Brunswick, ME.
-She has recently returned to Maine, residing in Camden with her husband and son after 11 years in Brooklyn, NY.
+She has recently returned to Maine, residing in Camden with her husband and children after 11 years in Brooklyn, NY.
 In addition to her work at Watershed, she paints commissioned portraits.

 Bookkeeper: Donna Burkhardt